mbrammer/git-trailer-prompt/README.md

 # Git trailer prompt

 This script will provide an easy way to do git commits with changelog trailers.
 It will let you choose if you want to provide a changelog commit or a usual commit.
+So this would basically replace the step of `git commit [...]`.

 **Usual commit example:**
 ```